More Details and FAQs

 What happens on the initial visit?

 This is a chance for me to meet you and your dog.
-We'll go on a short walk to see how your dog interacts with you, me and other dogs.
-There'll be plenty of time for you to ask questions and I'll bring all my documentation along.
-If we're both happy we'll bring you on board for a trial day and then schedule your walks.
+We'll go on a short walk to show me how your dog interacts with you, me and other dogs.
+There'll be plenty of time for you to ask questions - I'll bring all my documentation along - and we'll go through all the necessary information about you and your dog.
+If we're both happy we'll schedule our first proper walks together.

 How does billing work?

-I'll send you a bill on the 23rd of the month, with full payment expected by the 30th.
+I'll send you an invoice on the 23rd of the month, with full payment expected by the 30th.

 What GPS dog trackers do you use?